 05 April 2009 by Anna Staford

-National Parks - Over 20 percent of New Zealand is covered in national parks, forest areas and reserves.
-Our 13 national parks contain an incredible variety of unspoiled landscape and vegetation.
-Administered and maintained by the Department of Conservation Te Papa Atawhai, these parks provide opportunity for a wide variety of activities including hiking, mountain biking, skiing and snowboarding, kayaking and trout fishing.
+Over 20 percent of New Zealand is covered in national parks, forest areas and reserves.
+Our 13 national parks contain an incredible variety of unspoiled landscapes and vegetation.
+Administered and maintained by the Department of Conservation Te Papa Atawhai, these parks provide opportunities for a wide variety of activities including hiking, mountain biking, skiing and snowboarding, kayaking and trout fishing.
 Most national parks have excellent hiking tracks and camping facilities, including nearly 1000 huts throughout the country.
 You'll also find information centres at these parks, and helpful signage along the tracks.

 From the kauri forests of the far north to the mountain beech forests and alpine tussock of the Southern Alps, you'll find fascinating plants and trees in every region.
 You'll be awed by the majestic evergreen native forests that include rimu, totara, many varieties of beech, and the largest native tree of them all, the giant kauri.
 Underneath the trees you'll find dense and luxurious undergrowth including countless native shrubs, a variety of ferns, and many mosses and lichens.